De Aar 1 Solar Power Station

 The De Aar 1 Solar Power Station is an 85.26 MW solar power plant in South Africa.
-The solar farm is owned by South African independent power producer (IPP), Solar Capital (Pty) Limited, a subsidiary of the Phelan Energy Group, which is headquartered in Dubai, United Arab Emirates.
-The off-taker of the power generated here is Eskom Holdings, the national electricity parastatal company, under a 20-year power purchase agreement (PPA).
+The facility is owned by South African independent power producer (IPP) Solar Capital, a subsidiary of Cape Town-based Phelan Green Group.
+The project's off-taker, under a 20-year power purchase agreement (PPA), is South African state-owned energy company Eskom.

 Location

 The power station is located approximately 21 km by road north-east of the town of De Aar, in Emthanjeni Municipality, Pixley ka Seme District, in the Northern Cape Province of South Africa.
 This solar farm is approximately 243 km, south of the city of Kimberley, the provincial headquarters.
 The geographical coordinates of De Aar 1 Solar Power Station are: 30°35'46.0"S, 24°05'36.0"E (Latitude:-30.596111; Longitude:24.093333).

 Overview

 The power station sits on an area that measures about 282 ha.
 The design calls for a ground-mounted solar panel power station with generation capacity of 85.26 MW.
 The power generated is directed to a 132kV Eskom substation, on the solar farm.
 From there, the power is evacuated by an overhead 132kV Eskom transmission line that traverses the solar farm.
 Eskom buys all the power generated here, under a long-term PPA for integration into the South African national grid.
 The power station reached commercial commissioning in August 2014, as part of Round 1 of the South African government's Renewable Energy Independent Power Producer Procurement Programme (REIPPPP).